Privacy Policy

 • Event team members and judges to facilitate your participation

-• Trusted third-party service providers (e.g. payment platforms, email systems) who process data on our behalf under contract
+• Trusted third party service providers such as payment platforms and email systems who process data on our behalf under contract

-• Media partners or photographers (only if you’ve given consent)
+• Media partners or photographers only if you have given consent

 • Legal or regulatory authorities if required